Choosing a Topic

 Teams choose their case and topic related to one of the seventeen United Nations Sustainable Development Goals.
 (See our SDG Resources page for more details.)
 The best topics are current issues or those just on the horizon.
 We encourage teams to choose topics that they find personally compelling.
 Please see the Past Topics page for more information on prior topics that were in earlier competitions.

-Crafting a Strong Solution
+Crafting a Strong Presentation

 Your presentation should describe the ethical, financial, and legal aspects of a problem that an organization is facing, with an emphasis on the ethical/sustainable dimensions, and propose a solution that is acceptable on all counts.
 Please keep the following in mind when conducting your analysis and crafting a solution:

-• What is the mission statement of the business involved?
+- What is the mission statement of the business involved?
 Do they have an employee ethics code or a vendor code of conduct?
 Are they a signatory to the UN Global Compact or a similar alliance?

-• Who are all the parties involved, and does the problem/solution harm anyone?
+- Who are all the parties involved, and does the problem/solution harm anyone?
 How will you address that issue?

-• What goals does your solution advance in relation to the organization’s goals and mission statement?
+- What goals does your solution advance in relation to the organization’s goals and mission statement?

-Your audience should feel that your proposed action is affordable, provides a clear benefit to the organization, and is ethically compelling.
+- Your audience should feel that your proposed action is affordable, provides a clear benefit to the organization, and is ethically compelling.

-You should also anticipate questions that the judges may ask concerning the validity or implementation of your solution.
+- Anticipate questions that the judges may ask concerning the validity or implementation of your solution.

-What Do the Judges Look For?
+What Else Do the Judges Evaluate?

 Check out the For Judges page and the judging forms to see the required criteria that judges will use.